← All posts

 Sybil attacks — where one operator creates many fake identities to accumulate outsized influence or rewards — are the oldest trick in decentralized systems.
 But agents make sybils cheaper to create and harder to detect than ever before.

-At DJD Agent Score, we analyze on-chain transaction patterns to assign reputation scores to AI agent wallets.
-Here are five behavioral signatures that reliably expose sybil agents — even when their operators try to disguise them.
+At DJD Agent Score, we analyze on-chain transaction patterns to screen Base wallets before payouts or paid route execution.
+Here are five behavioral signatures that reliably expose sybil operators — even when they try to disguise them.

 Pattern 1